Más Vale Tarde

 Más Vale Tarde ("It's Better Late") is a Spanish-language variety/talk show hosted by Alex Cambert.
 The show's debut was November 29, 2007 on Telemundo.
 The show followed a similar format to other English-language late-night shows.
-Telemundo announced that due to low ratings the show was canceled in April 2008.
+The last show aired in April 2008.

 Competition

 Univision announced previously in its 2006 upfront presentation that they would produce their own Late Night show "¡Ay Qué Noche!"
 (Oh What a Night!) which would be hosted by Cristián de la Fuente.
 Despite the announcement, the show was not launched.

 A Oscuras Pero Encendidos was the first late night talk show for Hispanics in the US Hosted By Paul Bouche.
 The show started as a local Miami Production in 1995, was picked up by Galavision in 1997 and finally launched on Telemundo where it aired until 2001.